Kylepayen02/ABM-COVID/README.md

 # AMB-COVID
 ABM model of COVID-19 focused on testing

-This is working version of a project I worked on during my summer with the DSL lab @ NYU
+This is a working version of a project I worked on during my summer with the DSL lab @ NYU.

-This project follows an SEIR epidemiological model
+It is an agent-based model that follows an SEIR epidemiological model

 The final version can be found here: https://github.com/Dynamical-Systems-Laboratory/ABM-COVID-DSL

 Details about the code and usage examples can be found in the documentation, and the manual.